sylvaingchassang/rct/README.md

 You may download the package via `pip`:

-`pip install xdesign`
+`$ pip install xdesign`

 this will install all required dependencies.

 Alternatively, you can [clone]() or [download a `.zip`]() the repo.
 If you do so you must install requirements for the package manually.
-With `pip`, run './xdesign$ pip install -r requirements.txt'
+With `pip`, run

+`./xdesign$ pip install -r requirements.txt`

 ### Running tests